saltyrtc/saltyrtc-meta/Protocol.md

 encryption.
 Each client MUST have or generate a permanent key that is valid beyond sessions.

+## Server's Permanent Key

+A SaltyRTC complicant server SHOULD have a permanent NaCl key pair for public key authenticated encryption.
+If the server has such a key pair, it will be used to sign the server's session key and the client's permanent key to mitigate Man-in-the-middle attacks.
+In order to validate this signature, a client that connects to a server SHOULD know the server's permanent public key.

 ## Server's Session Key

 A SaltyRTC compliant server MUST generate a new NaCl key pair for